ofiwg/libfabric/fabtests/man/fabtests.7.md

 This test runs a series of tests over multiple formats and patterns to help validate at scale.
 The patterns are an all to all, one to all, all to one and a ring.
-The tests also run accross multiple capabilites, such as messages, rma, atomics, and tagged messages.
+The tests also run across multiple capabilities, such as messages, rma, atomics, and tagged messages.
 Currently, there is no option to run these capabilities and patterns independently, however the test is short enough to be all run at once.